rscohn2/data-bench/README.md

 * [data-bench-python][11]

-	Finally, we've written a python3 module focused on enabling the development of python Data Bench transaction generators and consumers.
-I know, it's a Java-centric benchmark driven by Python.
+	Finally, we've written a python3 module focused on enabling the development of python Data Bench transaction generators.
+The consumers rely on Apache Spark's pyspark which python2 based <!-- XXX fact check --> which we'll need to work around.
-	Welcome to the future.

 ## Installation